2001 German Grand Prix: Qualifying

 Saturday's afternoon one hour qualifying session saw each driver limited to twelve laps, with the starting order decided by the drivers' fastest laps.
 During this session, the 107% rule was in effect, which necessitated each driver set a time within 107 per cent of the quickest lap to qualify for the race.
 The session was held in dry and hot weather conditions; conditions were expected to be warmer for qualifying.
-Montoya clinched his first pole position of his Formula One career, with a time of 1:38.117.
+Montoya clinched his first pole position of his Formula One career, with a track lap record of 1:38.117.
 Although he was pleased with his starting position, he was surprised at his team's performance in qualifying; Montoya lost two-tenths of a second in the second sector and found time in the stadium section.
 He was joined on the grid's front row by teammate Ralf Schumacher whose lap was 0.019 seconds slower than Montoya who displaced Schumacher from pole just after halfway through qualifying.
 It marked the first time since the 1997 British Grand Prix that both Williams cars began a Formula One race from the first two starting positions.
 Häkkinen used three sets of tyres in qualifying third and praised the handling of his car for his good performance.
 Michael Schumacher secured fourth and was disappointed not to be ahead of the two McLaren cars.
 Coulthard, fifth, had tyre blistering caused by a loose rear and conserved his tyre use by abandoning his final run.
 Barrichello managed sixth having been unable to improve his time because of a spin.
 Behind the leading six, the two Sauber cars were seventh and eighth, Heidfeld qualifying in front of Räikkönen, with both drivers having their cars modified helping them to run faster (Heidfeld adjusted his set-up while Räikkönen raised his ride height for his third run).